 PZI Teacher Archives

 Someone asked Dalong, “The color body perishes.
-What is the pure everlasting body of reality?”
+What is the pure everlasting body?”

 Dalong said, “Mountain flowers bloom like brocade, valley streams run deepest indigo.”